 1) Say No –

 - When we know what to say no to, we can say yes to the things that matter.
-In times when we want to matter and considered important or as we call FOMO (fear of missing out), we often end up saying Yes to lot of things, that we don’t even want in the first place.
+When we want to count and consider necessary or, as we call FOMO (fear of missing out), we often say Yes to many things that we don’t even want in the first place.

-- This reminds of one line in a book I read “Either it’s Hell Yeah or Not at all.
-If you struggle with saying NO, You may consider reading small book called “The Art of Saying NO”.
+- This reminds me of one line in a book I read: “Either it’s Hell Yeah or Not at all.
+If you struggle with saying NO, consider reading a small book called “The Art of Saying NO.”

 2) Take a Walk –

 - This is simple yet highly beneficial.
-There are numerous research done on the benefits of taking a walk not only to body but mind and spirit as well.
-You may consider below suggestions if you opt for a walk.
+Much research has been done on the benefits of walking for both body, mind, and spirit.
+You may consider the below suggestions if you opt for a walk.

 - Go to different places if possible.

 - Instead of listening to music or anything.
-Observer you’re surrounding, be in present, enjoy every moment.
-Focus on your thoughts, let go all worries.
+The observer you’re surrounding, be present and enjoy every Moment.
+Focus on your thoughts, and let go of all worries.

 3) Build Routine –

-- First thing usually that comes in mind with word routine is boredom, however there are numerous stories of success proving the need of it.
+- The first thing that comes to mind with the word routine is boredom.
+However, there are numerous stories of success proving the need for it.
 Anyone who has achieved significant success in any domain has a routine.

-The book is filled with many more ideas over and above I shared in this summary.
+The book is filled with many more ideas over and above, which I shared in this summary.
 I suggest you consider reading this book.
-I am sure you will love the book and will consider putting into practice what the book offers.
+I am sure you will love the book and consider putting into practice what the book offers.

-Please share your feedback/suggestion of this summary in the comment or if you have any questions and I will gladly answer them.
+Please share your feedback/suggestions on this summary in the comment, or if you have any questions, I will gladly answer them.